Apple Accessibility

 Apple technology is designed to support every learner — with features that empower students of all abilities to access, engage with, and enjoy their education.

-Apple believes every student deserves a learning experience that is creative, collaborative, and meaningful – and that technology should open doors for all,
+All students deserve equal access to learning experiences that are creative, collaborative, and meaningful — and technology that can help open doors for all,

 regardless of learning style or ability.

-operating system design process, making it a seamless part of the overall user experience.
-The breadth and depth of built-in features are designed to support
+software, and operating system design process, making it a seamless part of the overall user experience.
+The breadth and depth of built-in features are

 Built-Right In